Illuminator-team/Illuminator/User guide document.md

       </row>
    ```

-2. The users can change the `connection.xml` to set how the message transferred from one model to others.
+2. The users can change the `connection.xml` to set how the message is transferred from one model to another.
    Here is an example of the information in the connection file.
-   The model ctrl send the information ‘flow2e’ to electrolyser to control its hydrogen generating speed.
+   The model 'ctrl' sends the information 'flow2e' to Electrolyser to control its hydrogen-generating speed.
-   The electrolyser send the ‘h2_gen’ information to model h2storage ‘h2_in’ to control the hydrogen storing speed.
+   The Electrolyser sends the 'h2_gen' information to model h2storage 'h2_in' to control the hydrogen storing speed.
    ```
     #['ctrl', 'electrolyser', 'flow2e'],
     #['electrolyser', 'h2storage', 'h2_gen', 'h2_in'],